openmultiplayer/web/frontend/docs/scripting/callbacks/OnNPCGiveDamage.md

 ## Related Callbacks

-- [OnNPCTakeDamage](OnNPCTakeDamage): Called when a NPC takes damage
+- [OnNPCTakeDamage](OnNPCTakeDamage): Called when an NPC takes damage
 - [OnPlayerTakeDamage](OnPlayerTakeDamage): Called when a player takes damage
 - [OnPlayerGiveDamage](OnPlayerGiveDamage): Called when a player gives damage